saurabh-mandal-29/Java-Projects/README.md

 - File Handling: Utilize file I/O operations to save and load expense data, ensuring persistence across sessions.
 - Exception Handling: Implement robust error handling to enhance the reliability of the application.

+# Project 4 : Text Adventure Game

+Project Details:
+-Objective: Develop a text-based adventure game using Java.
+-Description: You'll create an interactive game where users can make choices that lead to different outcomes.
+The story can be of your choice, but it should involve decision-making and branching paths.

+> Project Objectives
+-The game should have a clear storyline with multiple decision points.
+-Users should be able to make choices by inputting their decisions.
+-The game should provide different outcomes based on user choices.
+Implement error handling for invalid inputs.
+-Ensure a user-friendly interface with clear instructions.